iSci-3A12/climate-change-assignments/assignment-instructions/a2-climate-data.md

 - advance your GitHub and Markdown skills to embed your figures and tables in a web-ready document.

 ## 3. Submission Details and Preparation
 As with your first assignment, your submission will take the form of a [Markdown](https://www.markdownguide.org/getting-started/) document.
-Materials for this assignment (as well as a template markdown submission file) are provided to you in the GitHub repository that is created for you in GitHub Classrooms when you click [this link](https://classroom.github.com/a/kqcxk-x1) and clone the repository.
+Materials for this assignment (as well as a template markdown submission file) are provided to you in the GitHub repository that is created for you in GitHub Classrooms when you clone the repository.
 To get prepared, you should:
-1. Create your repository for this assignment at this url: [https://classroom.github.com/a/kqcxk-x1](https://classroom.github.com/a/kqcxk-x1)
+1. Create your repository for this assignment at this url: [https://classroom.github.com/a/0DNdyTvd](https://classroom.github.com/a/0DNdyTvd)
   - Follow the prompts to open your new repository (it will have a url: ```https://github.com/iSci-3A12/isci3a12-a2-climate-data-<yourgithubname>```)
   - Remember that you can find all your GitHub Classroom repostories at [https://github.com/settings/repositories](https://github.com/settings/repositories).
 2. Read the rest of this instruction document and your new repository's README.md file, as well.